adessoSE/budgeteer/README.md

 ### Month Report
 ![Month Report](https://raw.githubusercontent.com/adessoAG/budgeteer/master/screenshots/month-report.png)

-## SSO using Keycloak

-Instead of using the default budgeteer authentication you can activate a preconfigured [Keycloak](http://www.keycloak.org/) for authentication and authorisation.
-For detailed instructions on how to activate Keycloak have a look at the READMEKeycloak.md.

 ## Configuration with docker-compose
 ### Running
 To start the application with the default configuration simply run `docker-compose up`.